 A debtor may face prosecution for bankruptcy fraud for:

 This type of bankruptcy fraud may also be perpetrated by third parties, known as “petition mills,” which prey on financially strapped tenants facing eviction from their house or apartment.
 Passing itself off as a consulting service, a petition mill files a bankruptcy petition on behalf of the tenant, using the bankruptcy laws to suspend the eviction process.
 However, the mill will drag out the case and charge substantial recurring fees while the bankruptcy is in process, usually depleting the tenant’s financial resources and leaving them in worse shape.

 Multiple-filing fraud consists of filing for bankruptcy in multiple states using either the same name and information, aliases and fake information, or some combination thereof.
-Multiple filings slow the court systems’ ability to process a bankruptcy filing and liquidate the assets.
-Often, multiple filings provide more cover for a debtor trying to engage in the concealment of assets.
+Multiple filings slow the courts’ ability to process a bankruptcy filing and liquidate the assets.
+Often, multiple filings provide cover for a debtor trying to conceal assets.

 A debtor may be charged with bankruptcy fraud for offering any benefit to a trustee to affect the outcome of the bankruptcy proceeding.